0x1B05/nju_os/book_notes/content/02_virtualization_02_memory_00_basic.typ

 This is the key to virtualization of memory, which underlies every modern computer system in the world.

 ==== THE PRINCIPLE OF ISOLATION

-If two entities are properly isolated from one another:
+- If two entities are properly isolated from one another:

-- one can fail without affecting the other.
+  - One can fail without affecting the other.

-examples:
+#example("Example")[
 - Memory isolation: running programs cannot affect the operation of the underlying OS
-- Walling off pieces of the OS from other pieces of the OS such as microkernels
+- Walling off pieces of the OS from other pieces of the OS such as microkernels ]

-=== Goals

-goals of a virtual memory (VM) system:
+=== Goals of A VM system:

 - transparency: the program shouldn’t be aware of the fact that memory is virtualized
 - efficiency: both in terms of time and space .